peterdurham/code-boost/content/articles/2020-05-18-best-paid-web-development-courses.md

 ## Udemy
 Udemy is an excellent platform with an enormous variety of tutorials, usually in the affordable $10-12 range.
 Video series range from on average 15-30 hours of content with ratings and thorough descriptions.
 Its safe to say that there are probably at least two Udemy courses for any specific topic you're looking for.
 &nbsp;
 Udemy is great for sampling a wide range of material affordably and potentially finding a great deal on a full length introductory course.
-With too many quality instructors to name here, I recommend watching the free introduction videos for highly rated or relavant material.
+With too many quality instructors to name here, I recommend watching the free introduction videos for highly rated or relevant material.

 ## Levelup Tuts
 Levelup tutorials is a longtime youtube channel with countless videos on a wide variety of topics.
 In addition to that, it is also a premium tutorial series platform with a new ~5 hour video course every month.
 Levelup tuts was made by Scott Tolinski who is really great at introducing new web technologies in an approachable and relevant way.